meilisearch/documentation/reference/features/filtering_and_faceted_search.md

 Using the `facetsDistribution` search parameter adds two new keys to the returned object: `facetsDistribution` and `exhaustiveFacetsCount`.

 `facetsDistribution` contains an object for every given facet.
-For each of these facets, another object containing all the different values and the count of matching documents.
-Note that zero values will not be returned, e.g. if there are no `romance` movies matching the query, `romance` is not displayed.
+For each of these facets, there is another object containing all the different values and the count of matching documents.
+Note that zero values will not be returned: if there are no `romance` movies matching the query, `romance` is not displayed.

 ```json
 {